 Features and Benefits

-- Alias free: inherent antialias rejection high performance mode 102.5 dB, typical
+- Alias free: inherent anti-alias rejection of 102.5 dB typical in high performance mode

 - Excellent ac and dc performance